hollyjordan13/Hollys-Memory-Game/README.md

 In the real-life game, players flip over cards to locate the pairs that match.
 The goal is to recreate this effect in this project.
 There are a couple of interactions that need to be considered:

--Flipping cards
+- Flipping cards
--What happens when cards match
+- What happens when cards match
--What happens when cards do not match
+- What happens when cards do not match
--When the game finishes
+- When the game finishes
--Resetting the game
+- Resetting the game

 ## Specifications

-#Game Behavior
+### Game Behavior

 **Memory Game Logic**